omkarchoudhary001/covid-19-tracker/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
+2. Create a new branch (`https://omkarchoudhary001.github.io/covid-19-tracker/`).
 3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
+4. Commit your changes
-5. Push to the branch (`git push origin feature/your-feature`).
+5. Push to the branch
 6. Create a new Pull Request.

-## Credits
-- Data provided by [Your Data Source].
-- Icons by [Icon Source].

-## License
-This project is licensed under the [License Name] License - see the [LICENSE](LICENSE) file for details.

----

-Make sure to replace placeholders like `[Your Data Source]`, `[Icon Source]`, and `[License Name]` with appropriate details.
-This README provides a basic structure, and you can expand or customize it further based on your project's specific requirements.